kalyanvkb/SurpriseHousing/README.md

 ## Technologies Used
 - Python - 3.11.5
+- matplotlib - 3.7.2
 - Pandas - 2.0.3
-- matplotlib - 3.7.2
 - seaborn - 0.12.2

 ## Acknowledgements
 Give credit here.
-- This project was based on Surprise Housing Regression model Assignment from upgrad.com
+- The problem statement was from the Upgrad.

 ## Contact
-Created by [@kvkirankumaraiml] - feel free to contact me!
+Created by [@kalyanvkb] - feel free to contact me!

 <!-- Optional -->